v97/python-file-explorer/README.md

   3) Rename a file
   4) Delete a file

-So far, tested in Ubuntu 18.04 with Python 3.7
+So far, tested in Ubuntu 18.04 and Windows 10 with Python 3.7